Casino game: Categories

-There are three general categories of casino games: gaming machines, table games, and random number games.
-Gaming machines, such as slot machines and pachinko, are usually played by one player at a time and do not require the involvement of casino employees.
-Tables games, such as blackjack or craps, involve one or more players who are competing against the house (the casino itself) rather than each other.
+There are three general categories of casino games: gambling machines, table games, and random number games.
+Gambling machines, such as slot machines and pachinko, are usually played by one player at a time and do not require the involvement of casino employees.
+Table games, such as blackjack or craps, involve one or more players who are competing against the house (the casino itself) rather than each other.
 Table games are usually conducted by casino employees known as croupiers or dealers.
 Random number games are based on the selection of random numbers, either from a computerized random number generator or from other gaming equipment.
 Random number games may be played at a table or through the purchase of paper tickets or cards, such as keno or bingo.

 Some casino games combine multiple of the above aspects; for example, roulette is a table game conducted by a dealer, that involves random numbers.
-Casinos may also offer other types of gaming, such as hosting poker games or tournaments where players compete against each other.
+Casinos may also offer other types of gambling, such as hosting poker games or tournaments where players compete against each other.

 Common casino games

-Games commonly found at casinos include table games, gaming machines and random number games.
+Games commonly found at casinos include table games, gambling machines and random number games.